V-Vivek/Sqoop/Class Notes.md

 --password cloudera
 ```

-There are 4 things that we can see in the output
+### There are 4 things that we can see in the output by default

 - Data is selected with “Select” command
 - Min & Max query is applied